 On August 5, 2016, Capricor and CSMC entered into a Third Amendment to the Exosomes License Agreement (the "Third Exosomes License Amendment") pursuant to which the parties agreed to add certain patent families to the schedule of patent rights under the agreement.
-Under the Third Exosomes License Amendment, (i) the description of patent rights in Schedule A has been replaced by a Revised Schedule A that includes two additional patent family applications; (ii) Capricor will be required to pay CSMC an upfront fee of \$2,500; and (iii) Capricor will be required to reimburse CSMC approximately \$16,000 for attorneys' fees and filing fees that were incurred in connection with the additional patent families.
+Under the Third Exosomes License Amendment, (i) the description of patent rights in Schedule A has been replaced by a Revised Schedule A that includes two additional patent family applications; (ii) Capricor paid CSMC an upfront fee of \$2,500; and (iii) Capricor reimbursed CSMC approximately \$16,000 for attorneys' fees and filing fees that were incurred in connection with the additional patent families.